hanyizhao/NetSpeedMonitor/README.md

 # Bugs
 1. Please do not uninstall WinPcap when the NetSpeedMonitor is running.
 It may cause the failure of the uninstallation.
+2. To reinstall this program, please firstly uninstall the old program manually.